 Key Stage 5

 Many students choose to stay on and study Maths at AS and A2 level in The Vale Academy Sixth Form.
 Students follow the OCR syllabus.
-Groups are small, often less than ten, which allows for the excellent teacher- student relationships which are essential for students to reach their potential at this level.
+Groups are small, with around 15 students at AS level and 4 students at A2, which allows for the excellent teacher- student relationships which are essential for students to reach their potential at this level.
 We also offer Further Maths.